 I have written articles for several publications, and I was one in a small group of people who, in 1995, founded QX, Scandinavia’s leading gay publication.
 In April 2000, I bought my very own domain name and began to publish myself online.
 It took me about five years to decide what to make of my website, but then, in August 2005, I launched the news diary.

 My website is registered with the Swedish Broadcasting Authority.
-I can therefore provide my news sources with a legally protected right to anonymity.
-Request to be anonymous and your identity will never be disclosed to anyone.
+I can therefore grant my sources absolute anonymity.
+If you provide me with information and request to be anonymous, Swedish law prohibits me from ever disclosing your identity to anyone.